 Homeschool parents can use public school standards and resources if they wish but are not required to.

-Keeping up with public schools is usually not an issue for long-term homeschoolers who can get more one-on-one attention, have curriculum customized for them, use their interests to increase learning, etc.
+Keeping up with public schools is usually not an issue for long-term homeschoolers who can get more one-on-one attention, have curriculum customized for them, use their interests to increase learning, get questions answered (even if you have to find someone to answer them), etc.

-Q: What if my child's behind in math?
+Q: What if my child's behind in math (or some other subject)?

 A: Florida law does not require grade levels for home education students, so the child will not be compared to any grade level standards in an evaluation.